Greek oil tanker drifting and ablaze after repeated attacks in the Red Sea, British military says

 The Greek shipping ministry later identified the vessel as the tanker Sounion, which had 25 crew members on board at the time of the attack as it traveled from Iraq to Cyprus.

+Later Wednesday, the UKMTO reported a second attack in the Gulf of Aden in which two explosions occurred in the water close to a vessel, though they caused no damage.

-The Houthis did not immediately claim responsibility for the attack, though it can take them hours or even days before they acknowledge their assaults.
+The Houthis did not immediately claim responsibility for the attacks, though it can take them hours or even days before they acknowledge their assaults.

 The Houthis have targeted more than 80 vessels with missiles and drones since the war in Gaza started in October.
 They seized one vessel and sank two in the campaign that also killed four sailors.